Wektor607/CCI-Bonn.github.io/starters/academic/content/post/job-research/index.md

 ## Your Benefits

-- 100% of TVL E-13 with 3 years (for Postdoc, TVL E-14 is possible with supervison work).
+- 100% of TVL E-13 with 3 years (for Postdoc, TVL E-14 is possible with supervision work).
-- For Master thesis students contract as a working student (Hiwi) is possible.
+- For Master thesis students, a contract as a working student (Hiwi) is possible.
 - Access to large-scale multicentric, multimodal (images, reports) datasets
 - The division has exclusive access to the latest and powerful computing resource (2x NVIDIA DGX H100 cluster).
 Each group member is provided with powerful personal workstations (with RTX A6000 GPUs, etc.).
 - Access to the latest medical imaging scanners (multiple of the latest 3T MR scanners, a 0.065T Swoop hyperfine scanner and a 7T MR scanner)